Skip to content

 • Clauses that waive your right to seek legal remedies

-What’s fair: A clear dispute resolution process that includes negotiation, optional mediation, and, if necessary, arbitration or litigation in a mutually accessible jurisdiction.
-Both parties should have equal standing in the process.
+What’s fair: A clear dispute resolution process that includes negotiation, optional mediation, and if necessary, arbitration or litigation in a mutually accessible jurisdiction.
+Both parties should have equal standing.

 Red Flags in Contract Language

-Even if a contract covers all the right topics, specific language can be problematic.
+Even when a contract covers all the right topics, specific language can be deeply problematic.
 Watch for these phrases:

 • “In perpetuity” — means forever.
-Your content license should not be perpetual.
+Your content license should never be perpetual.

 • “Sole and exclusive discretion” — gives one party absolute power with no checks.